 Not many of you reading this will end up running a hedgehog rescue but hygiene is still important in your garden.
 Maintaining careful hygiene around hedgehog feeding stations can prevent parasites and bacteria being passed on between hedgehogs in the wild.
 You can read more about feeding station hygiene here and also the kind of poo to look out for that may mean a visiting hedgehog has a problem.

+I have many years experience running a hedgehog rescue and I am also a wildlife gardener.
 You can read more about me and my work here.

 I also make silver jewellery inspired by nature and wildlife and you can visit my jewellery shop here.